bobalob/TuyaKeyGrab/README.md

 # TuyaKeyGrab

-## Grabs localKey from eFamilyCloud app cache file
+### Grabs localKey from eFamilyCloud app cache file

-app-debug.apk is the compiled app

 install and login to eFamilyCloud (preferably in an emulator)